 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away.
-Landlord Acis Group Limited Acis House 57 Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Landlord Acis Group Limited 57 Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets Domestic pets are permitted but these must not breach the legal nuisance covenants contained in the lease at clause 3.17(b).
+Pets Domestic pets are permitted but these must not breach the legal nuisance covenants contained in the lease at clause 3.18(b).
+Such requirement is extended to pets of visitors.
 Subletting You can rent out a room in the home, but you must live there at the same time.
 You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • have your mortgage lender's permission if you have a mortgage